La Grenouillère (Monet)

-Bain à la Grenouillère is an 1869 painting by the French impressionist painter, Claude Monet.
-(Oil on canvas, 74.6 cm x 99.7 cm).
+La Grenouillère is an 1869 painting by the French impressionist painter, Claude Monet (Oil on canvas, 74.6 cm x 99.7 cm).
 It depicts "Flowerpot Island", also known as the Camembert, and the gangplank to La Grenouillère, a floating restaurant and boat-hire on the Seine at Croissy-sur-Seine.
 He was accompanied by Pierre-Auguste Renoir, who also painted the scene at the same time.

 History

-Monet wrote on September 25, 1869 in a letter to fellow artist Frédéric Bazille, "I do have a dream, a painting (tableau), the baths of La Grenouillère, for which I have made some bad sketches (pochades), but it is only a dream.
+Monet wrote on September 25, 1869, in a letter to fellow artist Frédéric Bazille, "I do have a dream, a painting (tableau), the baths of La Grenouillère, for which I have made some bad sketches (pochades), but it is only a dream.
 Pierre-Auguste Renoir, who has just spent two months here, also wants to do this painting."
 Monet and Renoir, both desperately poor, were quite close at the time.

 The painting here and one in the London National Gallery (Bathers at La Grenouillere, oil on canvas, 73 x 92 cm) are probably the sketches mentioned by Monet in his letter.
 A bigger size painting, now lost but formerly in the Arnhold collection in Berlin, may well have been the "tableau" that he dreamed of.
 The broad, constructive brushstrokes here are clearly those of a sketch.
 For his exhibition pictures Monet usually sought a more delicate and carefully calibrated surface at this time.
 An almost identical composition of the same subject by Renoir, La Grenouillère, is in the Nationalmuseum, Stockholm.
 The two friends were undoubtedly working side by side.

 La Grenouillère was a popular middle-class resort consisting of a spa, a boating establishment and a floating café.
-Optimistically promoted as "Trouville-sur-Seine", it was located on the Seine near Bougival, easily accessible by train from Paris and had just been favoured with a visit by Emperor Napoleon III with his wife and son.
+Optimistically promoted as "Trouville-sur-Seine", it was located on the Seine near Bougival, easily accessible by train from Paris and had just been favoured with a visit by Emperor Napoleon III with his wife Empress Eugenie and son.
 Monet and Renoir both recognized in La Grenouillère an ideal subject for the images of leisure they hoped to sell.